-About 2/3rds already on the race, we saw the “man-in-the-middle” furiously paddling to take back his lead from another boat similar in built with his only a difference on the sail.
-Must have been made by the same people?
+About 2/3rds already on the race, we saw the “man-in-the-middle” furiously paddling to take back his lead from another boat similar in build with his only a difference on the sail.
+Must have been made by the same people.
 Who knows but it was a really tight race.
 Sails flapping, veins almost popping and both paddlers were focused.
 But I guess the youth of the “man-in-the-middle” won him and regained his lead.
 And in 20 minutes the race was over and all the paddlers have crossed the finish line.
-It would have been interesting to have captured how things have ended, the expression of the winner and how the audience greeted him.
-Still it was an interesting race seen from the sea and see how the paddlers progressed in the boat race.
+It would have been interesting to have captured how things ended, the expression of the winner, and how the audience greeted him.
+Still, it was an interesting race seen from the sea and seeing how the paddlers progressed in the boat race.

 Ferdz Decena is an award-winning travel photographer, writer and blogger.
 His works has found print in publications such as Singapore Airlines’s Silver Kris, Philippine Airlines’ Mabuhay, Cebu Pacific’s Smile and Seair InFlight.
 He has also lent his expertise to various organizations like the Oceana Philippines, Lopez Group Foundation, Save the Children and World Vision, contributing quality images for their marketing materials.